 Each year, tens of thousands of students come to the USA to learn English to prepare themselves to enter colleges and universities in the United States.
 Others come to learn English while experiencing American life and still others come to improve their English to qualify for a better job at home.

 Maybe you haven’t considered an English language program and you think your English skills are just fine.
 But, if English is not your first language you should seriously contemplate completing an English language program, especially an intensive program.

 Improving your English language skills will give you a higher TOEFL or IELTS score, which means that you will have even more universities to choose from.
 (Remember, each institution has different English proficiency requirements.)

 Mastering your English will give you a good foundation for your university education.
 In an U.S. university classroom, you will be expected to participate in class discussions, share your opinion, debate and explain your reasoning, give class presentations and work in groups with your classmates.
 Class participation will be one of the factors that determine your overall grade for the course.
 You will also have a much easier time in your classes and a more enriched education with strong English language skills.

 Many U.S. colleges and universities offer full-time intensive English programs.
 An intensive English program must meet a minimum of 18 hours per week for students to qualify for a student visa.
 Most intensive programs provide 20-25 hours per week of classroom instruction.
 Students usually enter these programs at the beginning of the academic semester (term or quarter).

-It is important to note that intensive English programs are usually not part of the college or university’s academic degree programs, therefore you may or may not receive academic credit.
+It is important to note that intensive English programs are usually not part of the college or university’s academic degree programs; therefore you may or may not receive academic credit.
 Students enrolled in ESL institutes are not necessarily admitted to that college or university.
-Find out if a university or college offers conditional admission and what are the requirements.
+Find out if university or college offers conditional admission and the requirements.